kosmonautdnb/Lykiana/README.md

 **Compilation:**

 You will need a **RAM disk on R:**.
 Installation instructions can be found in AUTOEXEC.BAT in the _BUILD/ folder.
 The RAMDISK file (.exe) is also located in the _BUILD/ folder.
+I choose a Ramdisk because USB Sticks wear out if used for a longer time (write cycles).

 **Run !CLEAN.BAT** to clean the R:/ directory.